Ancurio/mkxp/macos/README.md

 If you built a version of ruby >= 2, change the MRI_VERSION build setting to match.

-If you built 1.8 or 1.9, you will probably need to redefine the header+library search paths.
+If you built 1.8, select the PlayerLegacy scheme.